 People really like interactive displays, so this is a poster display with a difference.
 There is a main background poster, and then PPE pieces get attached by your staff using pins, tacks, or Velcro.
 People can do this as they walk by, and then you can "reset" the poster throughout the day.
 This will also show you where your staff has training needs!
 At the end of the week you can give a presentation on what should go where.

 You can use real PPE items or drawings of the items.
-You could also adapt this to be "Pin the type of transmission on the infection" or "Pin the PPE on the type of transmission" - whichever best suits your staff's training needs.
+You could also adapt this to "Pin the PPE on the Procedure" (or type of transmission; whichever best suits your staff's training needs).

 Poster or photo contest